warnonphilippe/spring-boot-with-activiti-example/README.md

 2015-02-16 11:55:13.662  INFO 304 --- [           main] MyApp                                    : Started MyApp in 2.788 seconds (JVM running for 3.067)
 ```

-And that’s it!
+And thatï¿½s it!
 Congrats with running your first process instance using Activiti in Spring Boot!

-Let’s spice things up a bit, and add following dependency to our pom.xml:
+Letï¿½s spice things up a bit, and add following dependency to our pom.xml:

 ```maven
 <dependency>